IMA-WorldHealth/bhima-1.X/plugins/mail/README.md

 Introduction
 ------------

 The mail plugin allows for customized reports to be emailed on a regular basis.
+It is designed to have modular reports added to it, and easily configured and scheduled via config files.

 ### Dependencies

 To run, the mail plugin must have `q` and `later` installed.
 Both are available via npm: `npm install q later`.
 By default `q` is installed with bhima.

+### Lifecycle

+The

-### Organization
+### Folder organization

 The mail plugin is organized in a modular fashion to be realtively stand-alone.
 Like all plugins, it is meant to be run as a child process via the bhima plugin manager.
 A breakdown of the components is as